duchess-rs/duchess/CONTRIBUTING.md

 ```

 ### Debugging
-Duchess looks for the `DUCHESS_DEBUG` environment variable during proc-macro expansion.
+Duchess looks for the `DUCHESS_DEBUG` environment variable during proc-macro expansion and `build.rs` execution.
 When this variable is set, if it is `true` or `1`, **all** generated code will be formatted and dumped to a directory.
+Additionally, this emits output from the buildscript as `warning` lines for cargo so they become visible.

-Clickable links are printed to stderr:
+For proc macro expansion, clickable links are printed to stderr:

 For example:
 ```